Skip to content

 • Calibration results: The measured values, reference values, and any deviations

-• Measurement uncertainty: The uncertainty associated with the calibration results (required by ISO 17025)
+• Measurement uncertainty: The uncertainty associated with the calibration results (required by ISO/IEC 17025)

 • Environmental conditions: Temperature, humidity, and pressure during calibration (where these affect results)